-Located in London offering services both local and cross-border, Blackhawk Intelligence investigates financial fraud and recovers assets worth millions of pounds for clients.
-Call +44 (0)20 8108 9317 and speak to a member of the private or corporate London fraud investigations team at Blackhawk Intelligence today to discuss your situation in confidence.
+Located in London offering investigation services within the UK and beyond, Blackhawk Intelligence investigates financial fraud and recovers assets worth millions of pounds for clients worldwide.
+Call +44 (0)20 8108 9317 and speak to a member of the private or corporate fraud investigations team at our office in London today to discuss your situation in confidence.

 For more on company fraud and how Blackhawk Intelligence can help, check out:

 If company fraud is suspected, we can help to devise a strategy to investigate in a rapid and cost-effective manner.
 Our capabilities include: